jonathan-fielding/q-combinators/README.markdown

 ### .object.fulfilled

 Resolves an object of promises with *only* the successes.
-If none of the objects succeeds, it succeeds with an empty object.
+If none of the promises succeed, it succeeds with an empty object.

 ```javascript
 	qCombinators.object.allSettled({